-Latinos play an important role in many industries and collectively they hold 16.6 percent of private-sector jobs.
-28
+Latinos play an important role in many industries and collectively they hold 16.3 percent of private-sector jobs.

-Latinos are over-represented in several sectors, including construction where they hold more than 28 percent of all jobs.
-They also make up disproportionate shares of employment in low-paying industries such as agriculture and leisure and hospitality, where they hold over one-fifth of all jobs (see Figure 1).29
+Latinos are over-represented in several sectors, including construction where they hold more than one quarter of all jobs.
+They also make up disproportionate shares of employment in low-paying industries such as agriculture and leisure and hospitality, where they hold over one-fifth of all jobs (see Figure 1).

 On the other hand, Latinos are underrepresented in several high-paying industries, including professional and business services, financial activities and information.
-They are also underrepresented fast-growing industries such as education and health services.
-By 2024, the health care and social assistance sector is projected to add 3.8 million jobs between 2014 and 2024.30
+They are also under-represented in the education and health services industry-one of the most rapidly expanding sectors of the economy.

-More than one-quarter (26 percent) of Latinos work in service occupations, compared to less than 17 percent of whites.
+More than one-quarter (27 percent) of Latinos work in service occupations compared to 17 percent of whites.
 These occupations include food service, grounds keeping and maintenance jobs.
-Very few Hispanics work in typically higher-paying jobs, including jobs in computer and mathematical occupations, and architecture and engineering occupations, which each employ only about 1 percent of Hispanic workers.31 as a whole.
+Very few Hispanics work in typically higher-paying jobs, including architecture and engineering, which employ less than 1 percent of Hispanics workers.

+Unemployment rates for Latinos have consistently been higher than for non-Hispanic whites and for the population as a whole.
 During the Great Recession, Hispanic unemployment soared to 13.0 percent-three points higher than the unemployment rate for the general population (10.0 percent).
 However, the unemployment rate for Latinos has recovered somewhat more quickly than for others (see Figure 2).